Should You Hire a Student Loan Consultant?

 It’s important to make sure the consultant’s service isn’t something you could do on your own.
 For example, you could lower your monthly payment on your federal student loans by opting for an income-driven repayment plan without paying a consultant for their services.

-You can also consider consolidating your federal loans through a Direct Consolidation Loan .
+You can also consider consolidating your federal loans through a Direct Consolidation Loan, which is also free.
 A Direct Consolidation Loan allows you to combine all of your federal loans into one, and gives you a new interest rate that’s a weighted average of your current interest rates, rounded up to the nearest eighth of a percent.
-This is a step that may help get you a lower interest rate, lower monthly payments, or a more flexible repayment plan.
+While you won’t have a lower overall interest rate, you could lower your monthly payments and simplify the repayment process.

 Refinancing Your Student Loans

-Extending your loan term through refinancing can make your monthly payments more manageable—though it would likely mean paying more in interest over the life of the loan.
+Extending your loan term through refinancing can lower your monthly payments.
+But it does mean paying more in interest over the life of the loan.

-Alternately, a refinanced loan with a lower interest rate and shorter loan term could cost you less in interest over the life of the loan.
+Alternatively, refinancing to a lower interest rate and shorter loan term could cost you less in interest over the life of the loan and help you pay it off faster.
 Keep in mind, however, that refinancing with a private lender means you’ll no longer be able to access federal loan benefits like income-driven repayment plans.

 SoFi Student Loan Refinance